The Cartier-Quillen-Milnor-Moore theorem in the Post-Hopf case: Applications

-\begin{Rq} By definition of those multisets, one has for all $n\in\N$:
+\end{Eg} \begin{Rq} Having a multiset here is really important.
+Otherwise, in the case where $T_3=T_2$, one element is left in $\F\left( T_1 T_2T_3\right)$. \end{Rq}

-Hence, there exists a multiset surjection between this set and the $n$-th symmetric group $S_n$. \end{Rq} We give a combinatorial interpretation of the \PL{} product for the free \PL{} algebra: \begin{Prop} Let $F$ and $F'$ be two elements of $\Fdecleaf(X)$.
-Then:
+\begin{defi} Let $X$ be a set.
+We consider the Hopf algebra $(\K\FLT(X),m,1,\Delta,\e)$ where $m$ is the concatenation of forests, $1$ is the empty forest, $\Delta$ is the deshuffle coproduct of forests and $\e$ is the linear map equal to one for the empty forest and it is zero otherwise.
+We define:

-\end{Prop} \begin{proof} Let $F\in\Fdecleaf(X)$.
-We prove this result by induction over $k=l(F')$.
-If $k=1$, then the formula we need to prove is the one in lemma~\ref{lem:*freePL}.
-So the induction is initialized.
+According to remark~\ref{Rq:Card}, this sum can be rewritten over a sum over a symmetric group. \end{defi} \begin{Rq} By definition of those multisets from definition~\ref{defi:Fforet}, one has for all $n\in\N$:

-For heredity, suppose that there exists $1\leq k$ such that for any forest $F'$ such that $l(F')\leq k$, we have the proposition.
-Consider $T_1,\dots, T_{k+1}$ a family of $k+1$ binary trees of $\Treedecleaf(X)$.
-Then, using the construction of $*$ from proposition~\ref{Prop:extendTg}, lemma~\ref{lem:*freePL} and the induction hypothesis, we get:
+Hence, there exists a multiset surjection between this set and the $n$-th symmetric group $S_n$ enabling to index the sum over symmetric groups.
+We will not detail it in this paper. \end{Rq}